ohscar/rmalloc/doc/paper/jeff.rst

 #.
 Calculate offset from free area to unlocked area
 #.
 Squish free headers into one header and associate memory with the header
 #.
-Move unlocked blocks too free area
+Move unlocked blocks to free area

   #.
-Memmove data
+Move data
   #.
 Adjust used header pointers

 #.
 Adjacent: relink blocks so unlocked headers is placed before what's left of free area, and free area pointing to header
    directly following previous position of last unlocked header's next header, see Figure :ref:`jeffcompactadj0`, :ref:`jeffcompactadj1` and :ref:`jeffcompactadj2`.

+#.
+Non-adjacent: similar to adjacent, except blocks can't just be simply memmov'ed because of the locked blocks.
+Instead,
+   only the blocks that fit in the free space can be moved.
+See Figure :ref:`jeffcompactnonadj0`, :ref:`jeffcompactnonadj1`, :ref:`jeffcompactnonadj2a`, :ref:`jeffcompactnonadj2b`, :ref:`jeffcompactnonadj3a` and :ref:`jeffcompactnonadj3b`.

+#.
+Continue to next round, repeating until time limit reached or done (if no time limit set)

 .. figure:: graphics/compact-adjacent-relink-0.png
    :scale: 50%